henokjackson/FibCalc/README.md

 # Fibonacci Generator
-A C program to calculate Fibonacci numbers up-to 999999999 digits place.
+A C program to calculate Fibonacci numbers up-to infinite digits place (depending on your heap size ;-)).